SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_ulp_gpio/readme.md

 > **Note:**
 >
 >- Header connection pin references mentioned here are all specific to BRD4338A.
 If the user runs this application on a different board, it is recommended to refer the board specific schematic for GPIO-Header connection pin mapping.
->- To use GPIO pins 31-34 in GPIO mode, please refer to [SiWx917 Software Reference Manual](docs/software-reference/manuals/siwx91x-software-reference-manual.md)
+>- To use GPIO pins 31-34 in GPIO mode, see the [SiWx917 Software Reference Manual](docs/software-reference/manuals/siwx91x-software-reference-manual.md).